Bioconductor/BioC2023/content/sponsors.md

 - Top recognition, using your logo on the website and in all promotional and scheduling material.
 - Up to 5 free registrations (1 in-person and 4 virtual).
 - Gold-level promotion of your company on our social media platforms leading up to and during the conference.
+    - 1 Tweet per month (May, June, July) up to and during conference.
 - A virtual booth on the conference platform with the ability to set up live Q&A times and one-on-one meetings with attendees.
 - A live table during the poster session.